-- In a small bowl, add the oats and almond milk.
-Stir until combined.
-Cover and refrigerate overnight (or for at least 2-3 hours) to allow the oats to absorb the milk.
+- In a small bowl, add the oats and milk.
+Stir to combine.
+Cover and refrigerate overnight, or for at least 5-6 hours.

-- In a medium-sized bowl, whisk together the egg and olive oil.
+- In a large bowl, whisk together the egg and oil.
 Add in the orange juice and zest, along with the oat mixture, and stir until combined.

-- Using a large ice cream scoop, fill the muffin cups with the batter.
-Bake for 25 minutes, or until a tooth pick inserted into the muffins comes out clean.
-Remove from the oven and let sit for 5 minutes before transferring to a cooling rack to cool fully.
+- Using a cookie scoop, divide the muffin batter into the prepared muffin pan.
+Bake for 15-17 minutes, or until a tooth pick inserted into a muffin comes out clean.

-- Store in an airtight container on the counter and enjoy within 4-5 days.
-You can also freeze these muffins to enjoy later.
+- Store in an airtight container at room temperature and enjoy within 2-3 days, or freeze for up to 3 months.

 - The total recipe time includes time for the oats to soak.

 - Steel-cut oats need to soak overnight, or for at least 5-6 hours.
 If you’re short on time, you can use rolled oats and soak them for 30-60 minutes.